 As a Colby student, you want to ensure you have presented yourself as professionally as possible.
 Below are tips on how to create / improve your LI profile.

-**This rubric defines the minimum standards a Colby student must have to be approved to the Alumni & Friends group.
+**This rubric defines the minimum standards a Colby student must have to be approved to the Colby Professional Networking Group (formerly Colby Alumni & Friends) group.

 To EDIT, simply go to your Profile page and click on EDIT PROFILE.

 PICTURE: You should have a professional looking picture of yourself, preferably with a blank background. i.e. not taken at the formal dance.
 Do a quick search for people on LI and see how their pictures show up for ideas.
 Not too close.
 Not too far away.
 Not too busy in the background.

 Recruiters are reticent to refer a good candidate with a poor photo to a hiring manager.
 A poor photo includes sports vehicles, boats and yachts, beach scenes, you in an evening gown or tux (yes – no tuxes unless you are applying as a host for an awards show).
 Look like you are going to work, not be on a perpetual vacation.
 Send a visual message that you are serious.